 GPS System with Preloaded Maps

-Lowrance Hook2 4x comes with the GPS where you find and mark your favorite fishing spots, save the waypoints and follow trails adding ease to your fishing.
+Lowrance Hook2 4x comes with the GPS where you find and mark your favourite fishing spots, save the waypoints and follow trails adding ease to your fishing.

 Some Hook2 series comes with the preloaded C-MAP® of US land map and the C-MAP® with US coastal mapping that proves to be so useful for marrow search.
 With that, you can enjoy great social mapping.
 Sadly, the ‘models do not come with this preloaded mapping.